This robotic kitchen startup is coming for Sweetgreen’s lunch

 The first thing you do at Boston fast-casual eatery Spyce is line up at a digital kiosk.
-There, you select a salad or bowl like The Bungalow, a brown basmati rice bowl with coconut curry sauce, brussels sprouts, carrots, and chili lime cashews designed by Spyce’s culinary director, the world-famous chef Daniel Boulud.
+There, you select a salad or bowl like The Bungalow, a brown basmati rice bowl with coconut curry sauce, brussels sprouts, carrots, and chili lime cashews.
 If that doesn’t appeal, you can also order take-out online.

 So far, so Sweetgreen.

-Note: Editor’s note: This post has been updated to accurately explain how the Infinite Kitchen works.